Office of the President

 years at Shippensburg University Dr. Lyman has led efforts to diversify the

-engineering programs—software, computer and electrical—and Shippensburg’s first
+engineering programs—software, computer, electrical and mechanical—and Shippensburg’s first

 three doctoral programs: a Ed.D. in Educational Leadership, Ed.D. in Counselor